 2. Using hands:

-This process involves using the sandpaper sheets manually to remove rust, paint or ridges from the metal surface.
+This process involves using the sandpaper sheets manually to remove rust, paint, or ridges from the surface.
 The process is very effective, especially in the right places.
 When you’re using hands, the best way involves sanding along the metal grains.
-However, you can also sand the metal in circular motions.
+However, you can also sand in circular motions.
 Once you’re done removing most of the undesirable material, switch to the 200-grit sandpaper.
-This will help you to finish off the process of sanding your metals.
+This will help you to finish off the process appropriately.

 3. Sanding without sandpaper: